 The Lighthouse was built in 1824.
-Though it still shines, it has not been manned since 1959 and is now controlled by computer.
-You can’t go up inside the light, but from the site one has a superb view of the Village, harbor, Manana Island, and the mainland, including the Camden Hills.
-You might see a freighter or tanker waiting at the Manana Buoy to take on a coastal pilot.
+Though it still shines, the light has not been manned since 1959 and is now automated.
+Check the museum’s website or the Rope Shed for days and times when you can tour the tower, from Lighthouse Hill one has a superb view of the Village, harbor, Manana Island, and the mainland, including the Camden Hills.
+You might even see a freighter or tanker waiting at the Manana Buoy to take on a coastal pilot.

-The Monhegan Historical & Cultural Museum is housed in the former keeper’s house on the Lighthouse grounds, recently added to the Registry of American Historic Sites.
-The Museum is open daily from 11:30 a.m. to 3:30 p.m. in July and August, and from 12:30 to 2:30 in late June and September.
-The first floor is devoted to the Island’s long and colorful history.
-The second floor has bird and wildflower pictures to help you identify that specimen you just saw.
-Across the way is the “new” assistant lightkeeper’s house, with an annually-changing tribute to one of Monhegan’s many past artists.
-A donation is encouraged.
+The Monhegan Museum of Art and History is housed in the former keeper’s house on the Lighthouse grounds, which is on the National Register of Historic Places.
+The Museum is open daily from 11:30 a.m. to 3:30 p.m. in July and August, and from 1:30 to 3:30 in late June and September.
+The Keeper’s House is devoted to the Island’s long and colorful history beginning with the arrival of the Red Paint People 6000 years ago.
+Exhibits topics include island flora and fauna, fishing, the lighthouse and much more.
+Across the way is the Assistant Keeper’s house, with an annually-changing tribute highlighting an aspect of Monhegan’s renowned art colony.
 See www.monheganmuseum.org for further information.

 Clustered around Fish Beach are the fish houses which serve as workshops for many of those who fish and lobster.
-In summer lobstering gear is piled up about them because Monhegan has a closed season on lobstering running roughly from June to the following December.
+In summer lobstering gear is piled up around them because Monhegan has a closed season on lobstering running roughly from early June to the following October.

-Swim Beach is the only safe place to swim on the Island.
+Swim Beach is the favorite place to swim on the Island.
 The water is cold; the beach is very small and tides run hard.
 There are no changing facilities or garbage disposal there.
 Always be sure that someone on the beach knows you are in swimming.